luetkemj/jsrlt/tutorial/part9.md

 }
 ```

 Rather than go through the refactor bit by bit, I'll just give you the final result.
-It really is just creating functions for each section of the UI and then calling them from the render system.
+It really is just wrapping the existing logic to render each section of the UI in their own functions and then calling them individually.
 Go ahead and paste the following into `./src/systems/render.js` overwriting everything that was already there.

 ```javascript
 import { throttle } from "lodash";